 We hear from the Andersonville Chamber of Commerce, with a Transistor-produced monthly omnibus version of their Always Andersonville weekly podcast.
 This month's edition includes interviews with five guests: Chef Jennifer Kim and general manager Tegan Brace of Passerotto (pictured), which opened its doors in May at 5420 N Clark; Ted Fournier, owner of Orange Shoe Personal Fitness Andersonville located at 5609 N Clark Street; Hallie Borden, owner of Milk Handmade and Honey Bridal; candle creators Mark Townsand Stephen Pearlman, the duo behind local favorite Edgewater Candles; Harry Osterman, alderman of the 48th Ward which includes the communities of Edgewater, Andersonville and Uptown’s Argyle Street.

-We introduce two new shows on this month's webcast.
-First up is This Show Will Change Your Life, in which comedian Dave Maher (pictured) talks to creative people about a movie, song, book, even a piece of furniture that changed their lives in ways big or small, obvious or surprising.
-In the inaugural episode, Dave talks to comedians Blake Burkhart about "Boogie Nights," Gena Gephart about the movie "Twilight," and Cameron Gillette about the movie "Stop Making Sense."
-(Please note: The show contains some profanity.)
+On This Show Will Change Your Life, comedian Dave Maher talks to creative people about a movie, song, book, even a piece of furniture that changed their lives in ways big or small, obvious or surprising.
+This month Dave's guests are comedians Shannon Noll about the TV show "Strangers With Candy" and Conner O'Malley about "Terminator 2."

 Many of Transistor Radio's shows are recorded in Studio C in the basement of Transistor.
 Learn about renting that studio and our music rehearsal & teaching room here.